Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Discussion

-We further find a systematic bias towards small scaling parameter $\log_{10}{a} < 0$ in all models.
+We further find a systematic bias towards small scaling parameter $\log{a} < 0$ in all models.
 Rather than missing physics, we consider that the data cleaning steps of the HRCCS can affect the line shape and strength of planetary signal.
 PCA likely degrades more of the planetary signal at lower resolution, where the lines spread across multiple pixels.
 Applying PCA to our template in every iteration of our CC-to-log(L) {\sc PyMultinest} implementation is computationally expensive.
-As an alternative, we investigated these effects by injecting the model at $a=1$ into the frames observed during the eclipse of WASP-33 b.
-We still found a bias towards $a$-values $<1$ for the recovered signals, albeit much closer to one.
+As an alternative, we investigated these effects by injecting the best modified PHOENIX model at $a=1$ into the frames observed during the eclipse of WASP-33 b.
+Since the change in radial velocity would be relatively large during the eclipse, potentially making it more robust against PCA, we shifted the injected model in phase to cover similar radial velocities as observed during the first observing night.
+We found a scale parameter of $\log a = -0.23^{+0.03}_{-0.03}$ for the recovered signal.
 This result supports our hypothesis that our data cleaning steps cause at least part of the bias towards lower scale factors.
 Given that we apply the data processing in a homogeneous way to all data sets, and while we do not give large weight to the absolute values of $\log(a)$, we still give weight to the interpretation of the relative differences.

-Novel new model-filtering techniques such as the on introduced by \citet{Gibson2022} may alleviate these issues in future work.
+Future work adopting novel model-filtering techniques such as the on introduced by \citet{Gibson2022} may resolve the issue of comparing asymmetric phase coverage pre- and post-eclipse and alleviate the systematic bias towards lower scaling parameters.